canonical/mir/HACKING.md

 -----------------------

-If a function cannot meet its post-conditions it throws an exception and meets AT LEAST the basic exception safety guarantee.
-It is a good idea to document the strong and no-throw guarantees. http://www.boost.org/community/exception_safety.html
+If a function cannot meet its post-conditions it throws an exception and meets __AT LEAST__ the basic exception safety guarantee.
+It is a good idea to document the strong and no-throw guarantees._http://www.boost.org/community/exception_safety.html_

 A function is not required to check its preconditions (there should be no tests that preconditions failures are reported).
-This means that preconditions may be verified using the "assert" macro - which may or may not report problems (depending upon the NDEBUG define).
+This means that preconditions may be verified using the "*assert"* macro - which may or may not report problems (depending upon the __NDEBUG__ define).

 Implicit rules